microsoft/FLAML/website/docs/reference/searcher/flow2.md

 def can_suggest() -> bool
 ```

-Can&#x27;t suggest if 2*dim configs have been proposed for the incumbent
+Can't suggest if 2*dim configs have been proposed for the incumbent
 while fewer are completed.

 #### config\_signature